“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: But aren’t there scientists who say: It escaped from the Wuhan lab?

 A handful.
-The scientific consensus – and that is as close as we can get to the truth, having the majority of scientists agree on something – says: It’s unlikely.
-To be clear, I am not a virologist or epidemiologist, that is not my field, but even I know that most emerging infectious diseases take their start after a spillover from nature.
-That has been seen with HIV, with Zika, and with Ebola, for example.
-An animal origin is just much more likely than a laboratory leak.
+There are lots of scientists out there, you may find one for every wild thesis that exists.
+But the scientific consensus so far – and that is as close as we can get to the truth, having the majority of scientists agree on something – says: It’s unlikely.
+To be clear, I am not a virologist or epidemiologist, that is not my field, but I know that most emerging infectious diseases take their start after a spillover from nature.
+That has been seen with HIV, with Zika, with Ebola, and with Sars-1, too.
+So it is very likely that Sars-2 has the same origin.
+However, this is only a thesis, there is no evidence – yet.
+The whole thing is more like a circumstantial trial.

 Roland Wiesendanger, yes.
 Does he have a funny moustache?